joeberkovitz/qgis-nautical/index.md

 - *Waypoints* includes general-purpose markers that you create yourself.
 It is initially empty.

-- *Magnetic grids* showing magnetic north at various declinations in various regions.
-A New England grid is currently loaded by default, but other grids can be created at well using the [Compass Routes plugin](#compass-routes-plugin) as described later on.

 - *OpenStreetMap* topo/street map view (similar to Google Maps' Default view).

 - *Google Maps Satellite* imagery layer.
 Very handy for seeing what areas